LudoWhereat/ogc-api-features/step8/README.md

-# Wat heeft Kontich te bieden qua geo bestanden?
+# What files does Kontich serve?

 - Frituren
 - Groepsopvang Babys En Peuters